The nutrient regime of soils is a set of processes of inflow, accumulation, transformation of nutrients in the soil and their absorption by plants.

 The relationship between light and nutrient regimes manifests itself in the fact that plants, when absorbing nutrients, expend energy that they receive in the process of photosynthesis, which directly depends on the light regime.

 Plants start to absorb nutrients intensively at the first rays of the sun.
 When plants are shaded, both photosynthesis and nutrient uptake decrease.
 Prolonged shading leads to a complete cessation of mineral nutrients, which is explained by the accumulation of organic substances used in respiration during photosynthesis.
 When plants are shaded, respiration gradually decreases.

 Influence of environmental reaction on nutrient regime of soils

 Changing the pH value of the soil due to liming leads to the replacement of hydrogen ions by calcium, which increases the availability of mineral nutrients to plants.
 Calcium inhibits the flow of hydrogen ions to plants, so with increased calcium content plants are able to tolerate a more acidic environment.

 Table.
 Effect of calcium chloride on wheat root growth at different solution acidity

 The reaction of the medium has an indirect and direct effect on plants.
 With a direct effect, the reaction of the soil solution affects the concentration of ions H+, HCO3–, OH– on the surface of root hairs, and, as a consequence, the concentration of these ions in the cell sap.
 As a result, the nature of nutrient supply changes.
-A shift in acidity toward acidic or alkaline reaction disturbs the physiological equilibrium of the ions, worsening the nutritional regime, leading to disruption of carbohydrate, protein and phosphorus metabolism.
+The shift of acidity towards acidic or alkaline reaction disturbs the physiological equilibrium of ions, worsening the nutrient regime of soils, leads to disruption of carbohydrate, protein and phosphorus metabolism.